tmo1/sms-ie/ENCRYPTION.md

 #### Encrypted data

 SMS I/E then writes the SecretStream encrypted data.
 This consists of a 24 byte SecretStream header, which is opaque to applications using SecretStream, followed by a series of chunks of encrypted data, each of which consists of a chunk of plaintext transformed into ciphertext, plus an additional 17 bytes added by the SecretStream algorithm.
 All chunks of plaintext / ciphertext (except possibly the last one) are the size specified in the file header.

+## Decryption / authentication failure

+When decryption of a chunk fails, libsodium does not (cannot?) report the reason for the failure.
+Accordingly, if decryption fails at any point in the process of importing an encrypted file, SMS I/E will abort the import and report `Decryption failure on chunk nnnn`.
+If `nnnn` is 1, then there are a variety of possible reasons for the failure, including the use of a passphrase different from the one used during encryption, but if `nnnn` is greater than 1, then the only possible explanation for the failure is that the file has been altered (either deliberately or accidentally).